Privacy for Customer Service

 Privacy for Customer Proprietary Network Information

-All AP&T Employees will establish caller identity prior to the release of CPNI data during customer-initiated telephone contact.
+AP&T will establish caller identity prior to the release of CPNI data during customer-initiated telephone contact.
 Per FCC guidelines, in the absence of a pre-established password, the following procedures may be used to verify the caller’s identity or release requested CPNI data:

 CPNI information may be disclosed as required by law enforcement.